Official: Gunman's resignation email had no sign of shooting

 VIRGINIA BEACH, Va.
-(AP) — The resignation email the gunman sent hours before the shooting at a municipal building was brief, unremarkable and didn't contain anything that foreshadowed the upcoming violence that would kill 12 people, a city official told The Associated Press on Monday.
+(AP) — The resignation email the gunman sent hours before the shooting at a municipal building was brief, unremarkable and didn't contain anything that foreshadowed the bloody rampage to come, a city official told The Associated Press on Monday.

-The resignation letter is now part of the investigative file and must be cleared by detectives for public release, city Communications Director Julie Hill said.
+"The document itself is part of the investigative file," city Communications Director Julie Hill said in an email.
+"If detectives are able to clear it for release, we will provide it."

-Twelve people were killed and several others wounded when DeWayne Craddock opened fire inside the municipal building Friday afternoon, authorities said.
-Craddock, an engineer with the city's utilities department, was killed during a gunbattle with police.
+Twelve people were killed and several others wounded when DeWayne Craddock, a soft-spoken engineer with the Virginia Beach utilities department, opened fire on his co-workers as they finished up their work week Friday.
+Craddock was killed during a gunbattle with police.

-Officials have given no indication why 40-year-old Craddock notified a superior of his intention to leave his job.
+Officials have given no indication why Craddock, 40, notified a superior of his intention to leave his job.
 He was an employee "in good standing" and showed "satisfactory" job performance, City Manager Dave Hansen said.

+That's left survivors, city officials and community members with a glaring unanswered question: why?

+"Right now we do not have anything glaring," said police Chief James Cervera.
+"There's nothing that hits you right between the eyes.
+But we are working on it."

+The building where the shooting happened is part of a sprawling compound of government buildings.
+While other buildings appeared to be open for business Monday morning, signs of the shooting remained.

+A section of the compound remained blocked off by law enforcement vehicles and FBI personnel could be seen walking around.

-Police Chief James Cervera described a chaotic scene as officers entered the building and pursued the assailant through a tightly packed warren of offices that the chief likened to a maze or a honeycomb.
+Cervera described a chaotic scene as officers entered the building Friday and pursued the assailant through a tightly packed warren of offices that the chief likened to a maze or a honeycomb.
 They exchanged fire in a protracted gunbattle.
 Cervera did not know how many rounds were fired but said it was "well into the double digits."

 "In the police world, anything more than three to five shots is a long gunbattle," he said.